aws-samples/aws-vpc-builder-cdk/config/sample-vpn-onprem.md

 # Functional Description

-We will create an isolated VPC within the AWS Cloud and a VPN connection that can be used to get back to on-premises.
+We will create an isolated Amazon VPC within the AWS Cloud and a VPN connection that can be used to get back to on-premises.
 This Isolated VPC will be connected to the TGW with a default route.

 So we can explore our example we will also create a 'standalone' Public VPC that we can provision an EC2 instance inside-of to establish a VPN Tunnel.